How to Green Your Beauty Routine?

 Most hair care products available to us contain sulfates (e.g. sodium lauryl sulfate and sodium laureth sulfate), which provide the foaming action that has become the hallmark characteristic of shampoos.
 Most shampoos with sulfates usually contain a concentration of around 15%.

 Considered to be safe in small doses by the FDA, sulfates have nevertheless been linked to organ toxicity, harm to the environment, eye irritation and skin irritation and allergies.
 Sulfates are also quite harsh, as they completely remove natural surface oils.
 This can be great when you're using dishwashing liquid to de-grease a pan, but not so great when it comes in contact with your skin and strips it of all naturally moisturizing oils!

 Green shampoos and cleansers typically do not contain aggressive sulfates.
-LATHER's Bamboo Creme Hair Wash is sulfate-free and instead relies on ingredients like decyl glucoside and lauryl glucoside to provide a milder, more natural foaming action that cleans without removing the oils crucial to your skin.
+Our Bamboo Crème Hair Wash is sulfate-free and instead relies on ingredients like decyl glucoside and lauryl glucoside to provide a milder, more natural foaming action that cleans without removing the oils crucial to your skin.
 Decyl glucoside is biodegradable and derived from plant-based fatty alcohols, while lauryl glucoside is produced from glucose and lauryl alcohol and is also biodegradable and gentle on the skin.
 Other ingredients in this hair wash, like jojoba oil, infuse the hair with moisture, making it shinier and easier to style, while panthenol and oat amino acids help hair retain moisture, reducing frizz.